On Extended Thermodynamics: From Classical to the Relativistic Regime: Extended Irreversible Thermodynamics

-Ignoring for the moment conceptual problems related to the physical significance of the non-equilibrium absolute temperature $\Theta$, the non-equilibrium thermodynamical pressure $\pi$ as well as the meaning of the other partial derivatives in the generalized Gibbs relation, we write the evolution equation for $\rho \dot{s}$ in (\ref{EIT_bl2}) in the form (\ref{EPS}).
-For isotropic states the most general vector $\vec J$ depending upon the variables $ (e, v, \vec q, P^{v}, \sigma_{v}{}^{ij})$ and up to second-order terms in the fluxes, has the form:
+where $u_{(t)ij}$ stands for the symmetric traceless part of $u_{i,j}$ and as before $\sigma^{ij}_{(v)}$ is the symmetric traceless part of the stress tensor $\sigma^{ij}$ (see the decomposition in (\ref{SRD})).\\ Ignoring for the moment conceptual problems related to the physical significance of the non-equilibrium absolute temperature $\Theta$, the non-equilibrium thermodynamical pressure $\pi$ as well as the meaning of the other partial derivatives in the generalized Gibbs relation, the evolution equation $\dot{s} $ in (\ref{EIT_bl2}) can be cast in the form: $ \rho \dot{s} + \nabla \cdot \vec J = \sigma $, where the restriction $\sigma \geq 0$ enforces the second law.
+The entropy flux $\vec J$ is considered to be a constitutive function (see comments following eq. (\ref{MCDI})) and for isotropic states\footnote{For more details regarding the choice of (\ref{DefJ}) and the results of this section consult sections $(2.3, 2.4)$ of Ref.\refcite{JVL}.}, $\vec J$ is postulated to have the structure: